pradyunsg/pradyunsg.github.io/_posts/2019-06-23-pip-update.md

 ---
-title: "What's happening with that pip dependency resolver?"
 summary: "I'm glad you asked."
 ---

+# What's happening with that pip dependency resolver?

 ## What's up?